 Science Atlantic Outstanding Alumnus, 2015

-Dr. Kyle Hill, a former undergraduate student at Mount Allison University, has been inducted into the Science Atlantic Alumni Hall of Fame as an exceptional mathematics and physics student and science communicator.
+Dr. Mark Fast, a former undergraduate science honours student at Dalhousie University, has been inducted into the Science Atlantic Student Hall of Fame for being an exceptional scientist and science communicator.

 Mark has attended and/or presented at five Science Atlantic (formerly APICS) Aquaculture and Fisheries and Biology Conferences, first as a student in 2000, 2001, 2002, and since 2010 as a faculty member.
 In 2000, he received second place for best graduate student presentation as well as the Moore Clark Award.
 In 2001, he took home third place in the graduate student presentation category.

 Attending these conferences helped mark not only academically, but also provided him with great networking opportunities.
 His favorite memory of the conference as a student was getting to know his supervisors and their colleagues at the APICS social events.